archiethehead/Member-Tracker/README.md

 # Member-Tracker
 A Discord bot for a client that needs to be alerted when a member of their server leaves.
 It accomplishes this by checking every members name against an initialized file with the server members (adding new members), and seeing if any are missing.
-A part of the mandate was to make it cost effective, so this is all handled in on_ready(), and ran once every 24 hours in an Azure Virtual Machine.
+A part of the mandate was to make it cost effective, so this is all handled in on_ready(), and ran once every 24 hours.
+This can be done with an Azure virtual machine, or can be ran locally.

 # Installation
 The repository (inlcuding the source and documentation) can be cloned with the folowing command: